 The General Skilled Migration (GSM) program is available for skilled workers who are qualified for a specific occupation available on the appropriate skilled occupation list provided by the Department of Home Affairs (DoHA).

-The General Skilled Migration (GSM) programmes are commonly referred to as the ‘points-based’ migration, where you are required to have at least 65 points from your profile such as age, qualifications and experience, to be considered for the visa.
+The General Skilled Migration (GSM) programs are commonly referred to as the ‘points-based’ migration, where you are required to have at least 65 points from your profile such as age, qualifications, and experience, to be considered for the visa.

 The General Skilled Migration Australia